 07 Jun How Many Good Battery Habits Do You Really Have?

-Batteries are rarely talked about – until they’re drained – then we’ll tell everyone as we beg desperately for a charger, hoping to get enough juice to last the day.
+Batteries are rarely talked about.
 The truth is, they’re a miracle of engineering that gets taken for granted when full and cursed when flat.
 If it feels like your battery is running out faster, you might be right.

-But it’s not because of ‘battery memory’ and needing to be cycled (that’s an older battery type called NiMh), it’s because the modern LITHIUM-ION batteries in phones and laptops just simply wear out over time.
+Modern lithium-ion batteries in phones and laptops wear out over time, unlike older battery types like NiMh.
 Fortunately, extending your battery life is easier than you think!
 Which of the following GOOD battery habits do you have?

-- Watch for overheating: If you can, remove your laptop battery while charging, because while it won’t overcharge, it may overheat.
+If you can, remove your laptop battery while charging, because while it won’t overcharge, it may overheat.
 You might also consider removing the battery if you’re using your laptop plugged in all the time.
-Sure, you might lose data if there’s a power outage, but overheating is a far more common occurrence and it’s been proven to degrade battery life considerably.
+You might lose data if there’s a power outage, but overheating is a far more common occurrence.
+It’s been proven to degrade battery life.
 Check your vents are clear with good airflow, and if necessary, help it out with a cooling laptop stand.

 How did you do?
 Is keeping your lithium-ion battery happy easier than you thought?
 Your battery will wear out over time, but you can push that day a few years into the future if you remember to keep it charged and keep it cool.